mdn/stumptown-content/content/html/elements/button/prose.md

 * On Windows, clicking a button gives it the focus on Firefox, Chrome, and Internet Explorer.

-* On Macos, clicking a button gives it the focus on Chrome, but not on Firefox or Safari.
+* On macOS, clicking a button gives it the focus on Chrome, but not on Firefox or Safari.

 ** Does tapping on [`<button>`](/en-US/docs/Web/HTML/Element/button) give it the focus?**